Craft Industrial Hemp: The Promise of Profitability

 Now we are ready to go big again but this time with industrial hemp.
 Before we institutionalize all the incentives and penalties to do it let's consider some possible unintended consequences.
 Hemp is a wild plant that hasn't been mono-cropped in the US for a long time.
 What will happen when we plant hundreds, perhaps thousands of acres across a county?
 How long will it take for it's natural pest resistance to wane?
 There are plenty of insects that really like cannabis: aphids, root worms, spider mites, grasshoppers and beetles....
 Wild Hemp manages just fine but what happens when we crowd it like corn?
 What about weeds?
 Are we OK soaking the ground in Glyphosate?
 Is a GMO Hemp plant coming?

 At Chimney Rock Farms we are researching ways to grow hemp without herbicides or pesticides using Integrated Pest Management approaches.
-In another blog we will discuss those methods and share our results.
+In another blog we will discuss growing hemp for CBD by selecting the best seed and regenerating the soil.
 We believe hemp is a gift to farmers we can either use wisely to heal the land and each other or not and plant it like just another commodity crop that externalizes the costs to future generations.
 Let's pause for a moment to think it through before we plant fence post to fence post.

-Mother Nature can be pretty rough on farmers.
+Mother Nature can be pretty tough on farmers.
 Imagine an entire tomato crop destroyed by hail or your orchard in full bloom wiped out by a late frost.
-Or perhaps worst of all, being forced to let go your trained and trusted crew because winter’s finally here and you can't afford to keep them.
+Or worst of all, being forced to let go your trained and trusted crew because winter’s finally here because you can't afford to keep them.
 Like most farmers, these are problems we face every year.
-A winter snow storm doesn’t change the fact that people still want fresh, local food.
-And the end of a growing season doesn’t mean that a farm worker no longer needs employment.
+A winter snow storm doesn’t change the fact that people still want local fresh food and CBD treatments.
+And the end of a growing season doesn’t mean that a farm worker no longer needs an income.
 In our search for new solutions, we landed on an old idea: growing food year round in greenhouses but wanted to do it without breaking the bank.
-Our solution was to build super efficient passive solar greenhouses we call the "Chimney Rockhouse".
+Our solution was to build super efficient passive solar greenhouses we call the "Chimney Rockhouse" for growing hemp for CBD and full-spectrum cannabinoids.

-The Chimney Rockhouse structure is based on an ancient Chinese design requiring no additional heat to grow cold weather, leafy vegetables.
+The Chimney Rockhouse structure is based on an ancient Chinese design requiring significantly less energy to heat to grow cold weather, leafy vegetables and hemp plants.
 The mountains of Southwest Colorado have a similar climate to parts of northern China so we super-insulated the end walls and used a solid cement block wall as a structural spine.
-Why cement?
-"More mass Grasshopper..."
 Cement walls, concrete floors and aquaponics water store a lot of heat that is slowly released in the greenhouse moderating temperature swings.
-The net result is less supplemental heat is required which minimizes plant shock .
-Happy plants make happy farmers!
+The net result is less supplemental heat is required minimizing plant shock .

 The unique curved design of the Rockhouse cuts the volume of air to be heated in half while also making temperature regulation more manageable.

 In choosing the glazing material for the roof of the Rockhouse we focused on effectiveness and low maintenance.
-Our glazing material transmits 10% more sunlight than glass, promoting faster growth and shorter cycle times.
-That means larger harvests, which translates into more profit!
+The glazing material transmits 10% more sunlight than glass, promoting faster growth and shorter cycle times.
+That means larger harvests more often translating into more profit!
 The glazing material also lasts a very long time, with several greenhouses still performing strong after 40 years!
-Combine all of this with the fact that the structure is strong enough to withhold a 90 pound snow load, and it’s safe to say that it is the ideal greenhouse for year-round growing in nearly all climates.
+Combine all of this with the fact that the structure is strong enough to withhold a 90 pound snow load, and it’s safe to say that it is the ideal greenhouse for year-round hemp growing in nearly all climates.

-It’s important for us to not just grow more plants year-round, but rather to grow the highest-quality plants available on the market that go beyond organic to include sustainable best practices such as renewable energy production.
+It’s important for us to not just grow more plants year-round, but rather to grow the highest-quality hemp plants and advanced seed available on the market going well beyond organic to include sustainable best practices such as renewable energy production.
 The Chimney Rockhouse easily converts from vegetables to hemp production, giving us a versatility and resiliency rarely seen in traditional farming.
-Whether we are growing pure hemp for CBD Nutraceutical Manufacturers or wholesome food for local grocery stores, the combination of the growing environment merged with our aquaponics system produces 15-20% more biomass in less time.
+Whether we are growing pure hemp for CBD product manufacturers or wholesome food for local grocery stores, the combination of the growing environment merged with our Aquaponics system produces 15-20% more biomass in less time.
 Photosynthesis in our greenhouse is way above par, due to the curvature of the laminated wood beams which focuses sunlight on the plants much like a parabolic solar collector.

 Our staff consists of some of the most highly skilled and motivated folks in the business.
 Each member of our team plays a vital role in our mission to grow pure food and hemp.
 Since we are able to farm year-round thanks to the Rockhouse design, we are also able to keep our staff employed and busy all winter.
 Our ability to maintain a tight-knit crew means we benefit from greater teamwork resulting in more productivity later in the summer months.

 Our Rockhouses are not just for winter growing.
-The passive venting system also allows us to keep the greenhouse at ideal temperatures during the hot summer months as well.
-We look forward to combining our greenhouses and crop fields to grow even more pure food and hemp than ever in 2016!
+The passive venting system also allows us to keep the greenhouse cooler during the hot summer months to increase our genetic selection process throughout the year.
+We look forward to combining our greenhouses and field trials to develop the finest hemp strains available on the market.

 A health revolution is underway challenging the very faith we place in our food and health care systems we depend on.
 This revolution has been going on for some time now and many lives have been lost due to our inability to understand how our bodies and the natural world actually work.
 For example, in 1799 George Washington developed a throat infection and his physician performed the standard procedure of the day by blood-letting in an attempt to cure him until he eventually bled to death.
 Likewise, by the nineteen thirties farmers, who had been encouraged by the US government to grow more wheat, plowed their fields under in the fall and left them barren until spring to get even bigger harvests until a massive drought caused the Dust Bowl blowing away much of America’s best top soil.